Retired Airline Employees - Eligibility

 The rate is a airline industry rate.
 Please could you advise if this rate is available to retired Qantas Airlines staff.
 I have recently retired and I still have access to all of my staff travel benefits.
-I have included a copy of my Qantas Identification below and also a copy of my Qantas staff travel eligibility showing my retired status.
+I have included a copy of my Qantas Identification below.

 Regards Alex Jefferis

 Reservations came back to me straight away and advised that I was eligible for the rate.